Euro 2020: Fairytale comes true as Denmark grabs place in knockout stages - KTVZ

 In a campaign overshadowed by the health of Christian Eriksen, who suffered a cardiac arrest during Denmark’s opening Euro 2020 game, the Danish national team delivered a pulsating performance against Russia to secure an unlikely place in the tournament’s knockout stages.

-Having lost their opening two games, Denmark thumped Russia 4-1 in Copenhagen on Tuesday and with Group G winner Belgium beating Finland 2-0 in St. Petersburg, the Danes finished second, setting up a last-16 match against Wales in Amsterdam.
+Having lost their opening two games, Denmark thumped Russia 4-1 in Copenhagen on Monday and with Group B winner Belgium beating Finland 2-0 in St. Petersburg, the Danes finished second, setting up a last-16 match against Wales in Amsterdam on Saturday.

+Ahead of Denmark’s second group B game — the 2-1 defeat by Belgium — a giant shirt bearing Eriksen’s name with the number 10 was unfurled and the popular “You Will Never Walk Alone” football anthem was played.

-Mikkel Damsgaard’s thunderous strike set the tempo for Denmark’s stirring display, with the Danes roared on by their fans in an emotionally charged Parken Stadium.
+Those tributes were repeated on Monday as the Danish fans got into voice, with Mikkel Damsgaard’s thunderous strike then setting the tempo for Denmark’s stirring display in an emotionally charged Parken Stadium.

 Yussuf Poulsen pounced on Roman Zobnin’s awful back pass to extend Denmark’s lead, before Russian striker Artem Dzyuba’s penalty made it 2-1.